acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

-Now when an `acorn build .` or `acorn dev .` is run, the `my-app` container will be built and packaged as a part of the Acorn.
+Now when `acorn build .` or `acorn dev .` is run, the `my-app` container will be built and packaged as a part of the Acorn.
 It will look for a Dockerfile in the `./` directory.

 ### Customized build behavior